jia-von/part-time-studies/Communication/marketing/naco_workshop1.md

 # Workshop 1
 Note:
-- Angelo Del Duca is the shadow *leader* for NACO.
+- Angelo Del Duca
-  - TODO: Potentially ivnestigate his background.
   - *not a tax expert*
+- Frank Auddino
-- Frank Auddino is not good at Term Sheets
+  - *is not good at Term Sheets*
   - *not a tax expert*

 Links: